vinayak-exe/basic-calculator/README.md

 # projects-in-c
-this repository involves my project sin c language
+this repository involves my projects in c language